Jaguo415/Stock-Analysis/README.md

 # Stock-Analysis
 ## Overview of Project

 The Purpose of this project was to refactor VBA Code to sort by a group of stock tickers and pull their yearly results for 2017 and 2018.
-We are trying to determine if these stocks are worth investing in.
+We are trying to determine if these stocks are worth investing in by understanding their Year over Year .
 We have done this for module 2, but this challenge is specifically going to increase the efficency of the original code.

 ## Details
 ### Data